Timea's Kitchen

 • Finish Later: When ready to serve, thaw the base, bring it to a simmer, and then proceed with Step Z (Thickening) by adding the cornflour slurry and the double cream.

-Top Tips for the Best Paprikash
+Tips for the Perfect Mushroom Paprikas

 F.A.Q.